SimonRuttmann/VirtualRealityChess/ReadMe.md

-# 🏰 VR Chess – Dungeon Chess Duel
+# ♜ VR-Chess – A Dungeon Duel in Virtual Reality

-> A virtual reality chess experience in a magical dungeon – inspired by *Harry Potter and the Philosopher's Stone*.
+Step into the dungeon and prepare for a magical battle of minds: **VR Chess** brings classic chess into immersive 3D.
-> Designed for **Oculus Quest** – fully animated pieces, immersive interactions, and dungeon vibes.
+Move pieces, watch them fight, and experience the game like never before – all in **VR with Oculus**.

 ![Game Title](media/img/game-title-picture.png)